clokep/clokep.github.io/content/articles/google-summer-of-code-2016-projects.rst

 updates of their progress in a public area (usually a blog).
 If you're interested in a particular project, please follow along!
-Lastly, remember that GSoC is a community effort: if a student is working in an area where you consider yourself knowledgable, please introduce yourself and offer to provide help and/or advice!
+Lastly, remember that GSoC is a community effort: if a student is working in an area where you consider yourself knowledgeable, please introduce yourself and offer to provide help and/or advice!

 Below is a listing of each student's project (linked to their weekly updates),